Positive Parenting in the Digital Age

 How much tech time is too much tech time?

 Rapid developments in technology are outstripping the pace of research so we don’t know for sure what the impacts of this will be on children’s development and health.
-The UK government currently offers no meaningful guidance on how much screen time is safe for children.
+The UK government currently offers no meaningful guidance on how much screen time is safe for children (see How much tech time is too much? for a summary of expert opinions).
 The health agency NICE suggests that screen-free days are a good idea and 2 hours a day of TV is enough for children and adults alike.
 But this advice seems rather outdated given the multiplying screens in our lives and the different uses to which we put them.

 The most sensible response is to aim for a balanced childhood.
 Parents need to make up their own minds about exactly where to draw the lines around children’s use of technology bearing in mind: